AT&T Internet: Services

 AT&T delivers most internet service over a fiber-to-the-node (FTTN) or fiber-to-the-premises (FTTP) communications network.
 In the more common FTTN deployment, fiber-optic connections carry all data (internet, IPTV, and voice over IP) between the service provider and a distribution node.
 The remaining run from the node to the network interface device in the customer's home uses a copper-wire current loop that is traditionally part of the PSTN (public switched telephone network).
 In more recently constructed housing developments, AT&T uses an FTTP deployment—they run fiber-optic cable from their DSLAM all the way to an optical network terminal in the customer's home.

 In areas where AT&T deploys internet through FTTN, they use High-speed digital subscriber lines with ADSL2+ or VDSL technology.
 Service offerings depend on the customer's distance to an available port in the distribution node, or the central office.

 In so-called "fringe" areas, AT&T provides High Speed Internet through IP-DSLAM ADSL2+, which does not require pair bonding or a VRAD and operates at slower bitrates than pair-bonded VDSL2.
 In practice, VRADs are not installed in many older urban neighborhoods as AT&T prepares to abandon the fixed-line broadband market.

 AT&T Internet provides internet access to computers connected on-premises via Ethernet cabling or Wi-Fi from the included residential gateway or DSL modem.

 AT&T Fiber, or as it is known AT&T Internet powered by Fiber, provides fiber to the home (FTTH) service in select markets.
 Historically a form of AT&T Fiber Internet launched in the fall of 2013 branded as GigaPower, and bundled with U-verse TV as "U-verse with GigaPower".

 Basic, Express, Pro, Elite and Max (VDSL) are usually available for self-installation.
 Max (ADSL2+), Max Plus, and Max Turbo can be self-installed if only one jack is connected for DSL (through a splitter installed by a technician), or splitter-free if no landline shares the pair.
 Conditions where higher speeds are still attainable through filters or quality wiring to more than one jack occur less often.

 AT&T announced Internet 45 service (formerly "Power") on August 26, 2013.
 Internet 45 required two conditioned line pairs (pair bond) and a Motorola NVG589 VDSL2+ Gateway.
 AT&T charges a service fee to condition and pair bond the lines and install a new gateway, plus additional monthly charges.

+Business internet

+AT&T Business Internet (ATTBI) is a provider of Internet access and services.
+ATTBI provides local access.
+It is available in 59 countries.
+Extended access features allow users to reach 147 additional countries.

+ATTBI provides DSL services with speeds ranging from 25 to 500 Mbit/s, and fiber-optic services at up to 1 Gbit/s.